 Sally Simich - Secondary Transition Education Specialist for Oregon Department of Education

-Charlotte Alverson - Assistant Research Professor in Secondary Special Education and Transition at the University of Oregon
+Charlotte Alverson - Research Associate Professor in Secondary Special Education and Transition at the University of Oregon

-Jesse Berkey - Technical Assistance Provider (TAP) for the Mid-Valley Region of Oregon
+Jesse Berkey - Technical Assistance Provider (TAP) for Marion, Polk and Clackamas county schools

-MaryJo Erickson - Technical Assistance Provider (TAP) for the Southern Oregon/South Coast Region
+MaryJo Erickson - Technical Assistance Provider (TAP) for mid-Willamette Valley and South Coast Region

 Terry Falkenstern - Technical Assistant Provider (TAP) for Central and Eastern Oregon